ionic-team/stencil-site/docs-md/advanced/css-variables/index.md

 ### What are CSS Variables?

-[CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) are alot like [Sass Variables](https://ionicframework.com/docs/theming/sass-variables/), but built into the browser.
+[CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) are a lot like [Sass Variables](https://ionicframework.com/docs/theming/sass-variables/), but built into the browser.
 CSS Variables allow you to specify CSS properties that can be used across your app.

 ### Use Case